 About Our Cause

-The Grand Parade is a moment when Canadians take to the streets to publicly honour aging friends and family, and to fundraise on behalf of the charities that support them.
+The Grand Parade is our moment to take to the streets to honour aging friends and family, and to fundraise on behalf of the charities that support them.

 Why We Walk

-The Grand Parade is a moment when Canadians take to the streets to publicly honour aging friends and family, and to fundraise on behalf of the charities that support them.
+We walk in The Grand Parade to honour our aging friends and family, and fundraise on behalf of the charities that support them.

 Aging Statistics

-Statistics Canada's 2016 census reported that there are now 5.9 million Canadian seniors 65 and older, compared to 5.8 million Canadians 14 and under - a jump of 20 per cent since 2011.
+Statistics Canada's 2021 census confirmed this continuing trend, with 7.6 million Canadian seniors 65 and older, compared to 5.6 million Canadians 14 and under.

-There are more older women than older men
+There are more older women than older men, but it's trending down

 If you think Canada is old...